codemargaret/IntervYou/README.md

 _My goal was to create a Rails API that would communicate with a separate Angular application._

 ## Setup/Installation Requirements
+_This database is hosted [here](http://nameless-oasis-87770.herokuapp.com/)._

-_Run the following commands in Terminal:_
+_To clone locally, run the following commands in Terminal:_

 1. `$ git clone` [this repository](https://github.com/codemargaret/IntervYou.git)
 2. `$ cd IntervYou`